dallaylaen/perl-Statistics-Approx-Bucket/README.md

     printf "%3uth percentile: %f\n", $_*10, $stat->percentile($_*10)
 		for 1..10;

+See more in the perldoc.
+See also example directory:

+* example/summary.pl - short summary

+* example/compare-full.pl - side-by-side comparison
+with Statistics::Descriptive::Full

+* example/histogram.pl - text-based histogram

+* example/png-histogram.pl - png histogram, can load JSON-encoded sample

+* example/save-load.pl - save/load sample to JSON files

+* example/gen-sample.pl - not really an example,
+but a clumsy random distribution generator.

 # DATA MODEL

 The data is divided into logarithmic intervals, or bins, i.e.